avinashsreeram/NS-Lakshmi-Stories/README.md

 # Personal Portfolio
-THis is the perfornal portfolio of Avinash Sreeram.
+This is the perfornal portfolio of Avinash Sreeram.